Why Is My Air Conditioner Not Blowing Cold Air?

 Air Filter Problems

-A clogged air filter can also create an opportunity for the flow of air to become slow.
+Another possible reason the AC isn’t blowing cold air is because of a clogged air filter.
+This can also create an opportunity for the flow of air to become slow.
 This is because the accumulated debris prevents air from flowing through the filter media as easily as was the case when the filter was still new.
 Cleaning out or replacing such a dirty filter can cause the AC to blow harder.

 The problem could also be due to the use of an incorrect filter for the AC in your home.
 Air filters have a rating for the amount of air that they can let through every hour.
 Installing a filter that isn’t rated for your HVAC system can slow down the flow of air around the home.